ava11235/ava11235.github.io/_posts/2025-04-23-data-bias-detection-sagemaker-clarify.md

-🔍 Deep Dive: Bias Detection with Amazon SageMaker Clarify - A Practical Guide for ML Engineers
+# Bias Detection with Amazon SageMaker Clarify - A Practical Guide for ML Engineers

-Hey AWS ML enthusiasts!
 Let's explore bias detection using a real banking marketing dataset and break down what you need to know for the AWS ML Engineer certification. 📊

-What is SageMaker Clarify?
+## What is SageMaker Clarify?
 Amazon SageMaker Clarify is a powerful tool that helps:

-Detect bias in data and models
+- Detect bias in data and models
-Explain model predictions
+- Explain model predictions
-Promote transparency in machine learning
+- Promote transparency in machine learning

-Key Capabilities:
+### Key Capabilities:

 Bias Detection:

-Pre-training data bias analysis
+- Pre-training data bias analysis
-Post-training model bias evaluation
+- Post-training model bias evaluation
-Multiple bias metrics calculation
+- Multiple bias metrics calculation
-Model Explainability:
+- Model Explainability:

-Feature importance
+- Feature importance
-SHAP values
+- SHAP values
-Global and local explanations
+- Global and local explanations
-Integration:
+- Integration:

-Seamless integration with SageMaker
+- Seamless integration with SageMaker
-Works with various data types
+- Works with various data types
-Supports multiple model types
+- Supports multiple model types
-When to Use Clarify:
+- When to Use Clarify:

-Before training: Detect data bias
+- Before training: Detect data bias
-After training: Evaluate model fairness
+- After training: Evaluate model fairness
-During deployment: Monitor for bias
+- During deployment: Monitor for bias
-For compliance: Document fairness metrics
+- For compliance: Document fairness metrics

-🎯 Understanding the Context
+### Example usage of SageMaker Clarify for data bias detection 🎯
 We'll analyze a banking marketing campaign dataset stored in the /tmp/ directory (remember, this is temporary storage just for our analysis session!):

 ```python